-Historical records relating to the composition, past performance and methodology of the CMCI is available on the Bloomberg Page CUBS <GO>, on the Reuters Page and/or on the CMCI Website.
+Historical records relating to the composition, past preformance and methodology of the CMCI is available on the Bloomberg Page CUBS <GO>, and on the UBS Website.

 The CMCI has been established and designed only for the purpose of seeking to achieve the objective stated in this Technical Document.
 Whilst the CMCI has been designed to operate as a general benchmark for the wider commodities market, the Index Administrator will have certain discretion in choosing commodity future contracts as eligible components from which actual components will be selected on each rebalancing day.
 The level of the CMCI will be a function of the price, level or value of components comprised in the CMCI.
-In the absence of a Market Disruption Event Day or a Market Emergency and Force Majeure event, the level of the CMCI will be calculated in accordance with the formulae in the methodology (including in circumstances where the market for a component of the CMCI is illiquid or fragmented).
+In the absence of a Market Disruption Event Day or a Market Emergency and Force Majeure Event, as defined in 3.6.2 and 3.7, the level of the CMCI will be calculated in accordance with the formulae in the methodology (including in circumstances where the market for a component of the CMCI is illiquid or fragmented).

-If the Index Administrator is required or entitled to make a determination in relation to the CMCI pursuant to the CMCI methodology and that determination involves the exercise of discretion with respect to the use of data in determining the level of the CMCI, then the Index Administrator will exercise that discretion (i) in good faith and in a commercially reasonable manner and (ii) in such manner as to ensure, as far as commercially reasonable, consistency in the approach it adopts with regard to the exercise of such discretion between the CMCI level determinations, including having regard to previous occasions on which the Index Administrator has exercised that discretion in relation to the Index.
+If the Index Administrator is required or entitled to make a determination in relation to the CMCI pursuant to the CMCI methodology and that determination involves the exercise of discretion with respect to the use of data in determining the level of the CMCI, then the Index Administrator will exercise 'Expert Judgement' as define in Section 1.1.